 Below is a real-life example of how the “5 Whys” concept can be applied to a distribution environment while analyzing fleet maintenance costs.

-The “what” or otherwise known as the Problem: the primary cost driver related to their fleet was associated with excessive battery maintenance.
+The “what”, otherwise known as the problem: the primary cost driver related to their fleet was associated with excessive battery maintenance.

 Solution: Train operators on standard battery care and implement a Pre-Call Checklist.